How to design better for WordPress

 With that said, while you don’t have to know the ins and outs of coding, you do need to have at least the basic knowledge so as not to design something completely unachievable for a developer.

-In this blog post, I outline what you can do to design better for effective and efficient design application in WordPress.
+In this blog post, I outline what you can do to design better for an effective and efficient design application in WordPress.

 WordPress was started in 2003 as a simple solution to making a website easier and simpler to build.
 It demonstrated how a focus on simplicity set the course for over a quarter of sites that make the World Wide Web what it is today.
 Hence, the keyword here is simple.
-Keep your designs simple, mainly for better user-experience, but also for the developer who has to build this site.
+Keep your designs simple, mainly for better user experience, but also for the developer who has to build this site.

 You want users to be naturally visually drawn to the most important information in any section of your website.
 Effective use of white space is one of the most elegant and time-tested ways of doing this and it makes your website beautifully simple.

-Same goes for forms.
+The same goes for forms.
 If you’re doing it right, you’ll have forms on the website.
 But keep these forms simple.
 They’re the main way users interact with your site: registrations, lost password recoveries, contact pages, submissions – the list goes on.
 Taking a little bit of extra time and effort to actually make your forms intuitively usable, friendly and stylishly presented instantly raises the overall design profile of your pages.

 2. Keep up with current design trends

 I’m sure you’re probably doing this already, it’s a given in our industry, but it’s important you keep up with current design trends.
-WordPress is an ever-evolving platform and what you can do is changing every day.
+WordPress is an ever-evolving platform and what you can do is change every day.